Skip to the main content

 Legislation

-Under Alberta’s Safety Codes Act [pdf] and Power Engineers Regulation [pdf], you must hold an appropriate certificate from the Alberta Boilers Safety Association (ABSA) to supervise a power plant, heating plant or thermal heating system.
-You need different types of certification to operate and maintain different types of boilers.
-Certification is not required to assist in the operation of a power or heating plant under the supervision of a certified Power Engineer.
+Under Alberta’s Safety Codes Act [pdf] and Power Engineers Regulation [pdf], you must hold an appropriate certificate of competency from the Alberta Boilers Safety Association (ABSA) to supervise a power plant, heating plant, or thermal liquid heating system.
+You need different classes of certification to operate and maintain different types of boilers.

 What You Need